Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Many Females are something more to him.
 Even if I were the jealous type, I can’t afford to be.
 He’s got more love in him than any one person could possibly handle.
 That, more than any other reason, is why he is the greatest of Great Fathers."

 "Besides," Naydra added, and put a finishing touch on grooming Leela’s fur.
 "Seeing him happy makes me happy.
 And so does seeing my sisters happy.
-So...go, be happy."
+So... go, be happy."

 Leela duck-nodded.
 And wondered whether this whole affair hadn’t *just* been about healing Daar.
 She felt like she’d let go of something, somehow.
 A little heavy piece of fear, or a need for *permission* of some kind, from somebody.
 She wasn’t sure.
-She’d...sleep on it.
+She’d... sleep on it.

 She looked back.
 He was still preening for her.
 For *them.*

-And for the first time...she allowed herself to simply enjoy it.
+And for the first time... she allowed herself to simply enjoy it.

 ___